 If you and your spouse bought your home together and decide to divorce, you have three options for dealing with your home and mortgage.

-If one partner wants the home and can qualify for a refinance using their own income and credit, this is an option.
-However, be sure to check the Title, and if both partners are on Title, you’ll need to remove your spouse from the Title using a quitclaim deed.
+If one partner wants to keep the home and qualifies to refinance using their own income and credit, that’s a viable option.
+Just be sure to check the Title- if both names are listed, you’ll need to remove your spouse using a quitclaim deed.

 You and your spouse may decide to sell the home you purchased, splitting the profits from the sale.